shruthigundla/rajitha/README.md

 from matplotlib import pyplot as plt
 ```
 These are the libraries we used in histogram ,numpy is used for numerical computing.
-cv2 is  provides various tools and algorithms for image and video processing
+cv2 is  provides various tools and algorithms for image and video processing.
 from matplotlib import pyplot as plt,which is a plotting library for Python.
 .